Miss-Calypso/Puppeteer/README.md

 # Puppeteer
 Python Projects
-- Converting hec code back to file needed.
+- Converting hex code back to file needed.
+- Description in the code.